cuecloud/cuecloud-java/README.md

         }

-For developers or Individuals hosting cuecloud server locally for development or testing purpose, you can specify localhost as the URL to make requests to your local instance.
+For developers or Individuals hosting cuecloud server instance locally for development or testing purpose, you can specify localhost as the URL to make requests to your local instance.

     private static final String YOUR_API_KEY ="your.cuecloud.api.key";
     private static final String YOUR_API_PASS="your.cuecloud.api.pass";